-7u IN/A Use this option to cause Image for DOS to not display the completion message on success of the operation.
-A message will still b be displayed if success with bad sectors or an error occurred.
-This allows the rest of the user interactive prompts to continue to work normally whereas with /uy or /un they would b be auto-answered.
+Use this option to cause Image for Windows to not display the completion message on success of the operation.
+A message will still be displayed if success with bad sectors or an error occurred.
+This allows the rest of the user interactive prompts to continue to work normally whereas with /uy or /un they would be auto-answered.